evanedwardsgit/Digital-Apothecary/README.md

 ![](https://github.com/evanedwardsgit/Digital-Apothecary/blob/main/res/Panels/Sage.svg)

 An oscillator that adds harmonically related sine waves to create a more complex and rich waveform and allows for seperate control of odd and even harmonics.
-This module upports polyphony.
+This module supports polyphony.

 ## Linden - Gates